MrVeGGi3/GymBeastPrototype/README.md

 # GymBeastPrototype
-Prototype of GymBeast for Unity 6
+Prototype of GymBeast for Android App.

 Prototype developed for the 67 Bits test.